 "We're also following a Halloween theme in our Refreshment Rooms at Buckfastleigh, and there may be one or two spooky surprises for people of all ages..

 "We always like to give something else back to our many friends and supporters every year, and they tell us that our half-fare weekends at the beginning and end of the season are just the ticket."

 The first train will leave from Buckfastleigh at 10.00am and from Totnes (Littlehempston) at 10.45am.
 Trains will leave both stations at about 45 minute intervals on both days.

 Visitors will be able to see the progress being made on various projects up and down the line:

 - At Totnes a new signalbox is under construction, which will control train movements around the station.

-- At Buckfastleigh, the locomotive works is being expanded to accommodate special equipment which fits new locomotive tyres onto wheels, and people can see some of the restoration work on South Devon Railway favourite locos Nos.
-1420, 3205 and 6412.
+- At Buckfastleigh, the locomotive works is being expanded to accommodate special equipment to repair loco boilers, and people can see some of the restoration work on South Devon Railway favourite locos Nos.
+1420 and 6412.